 “Things are really changing . . .
 Why, five years ago there weren’t any female managers in the whole firm . . . and besides, the kind of discussion we’re having would be unheard of.”
 “The men in our company are aware of women’s demands and are sympathetic to them.”
 “Women’s Lib has served its purpose of making us aware of a problem, but it’s not needed anymore.”
 Such remarks typify the response of many senior executives today to the issue of equal opportunity for women in business.
+They reflect a prevailing complacency—a sense that the problem, now that it is generally acknowledged and discussed, can be trusted to solve itself.
 The extensive publicity generated by the United Nations’ International Women’s Year seems to have made an impression on businessmen in Canada as elsewhere.
-But working women themselves appear to have a very different perception.
-Who is correct?
-The myth of progress Brakes on change What can be done?

 Who is correct?
 The myth of progress l.
 2. 3.
 Office Politics: A Skill Women Should Lean Into - Kathryn Heath.
 By Kathryn Heath | 10:00 AM February 25, 2014 Who says women don’t like office politics?
 Just about everyone: My clients.
 My colleagues.
 My mother.
 The sommelier at the French restaurant I ate lunch at last weekend.
 They’ve all complained about office politics.
 Need more evidence?
 But, as Winston Churchill once said, when you mix people and power, you get politics.
 With that in mind, we put together a prescriptive model suggesting several ways women can improve their political performance, which we’ve used with success in recent coaching seminars.
 Plug In: Today’s nonstop pace causes some of us to go it alone—working through the week’s agenda simply to stay afloat.